xvxx/deadwiki/README.md

 - `*.css` in wiki dir gets included
 - homebrew package, AUR package
 - `brew services` for running on osx, `systemd` for arch
+- basic TUI for creating new pages or opening wiki pages in `$EDITOR`.

 ## ~ philosophy ~